Kihumba/private-/Phase-C/Swift-iOS-Learning-Outcomes/Curriculum/14 - Frameworks and Package Managers/README.md

 ## Skill Description

-The Fellow will be able to add Frameworks to their iOS Projects, use them within a Swift Script and manage the Frameworks using a Package Manager.
+A person with this skill can add Frameworks to their iOS Projects, use them within a Swift Script and manage the Frameworks using a Package Manager.

 ## Output
-After attaining this skill, and as a demonstration of it, I will create the following:

-1. An iOS Swift Project with `AlamoFire` Framework installed via CocoaPods, used to send a request to public API as well as fetching the result.
+Create an iOS Swift Project with `AlamoFire` Framework installed via CocoaPods, use it to send a request to public API as well as fetching the result.
-2. A **Checkpoint 4** project submission meeting all the required specifications.

 ## Objectives
 ### Knowledge